Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 Currently supported Bootstrap version: 3.2.0.

+Only Perl 5.20+ is supported (thanks to postderef).
+This might change.

 # DESCRIPTION

 Mojolicious::Plugin::BootstrapHelpers is a convenience plugin that reduces some bootstrap complexity by introducing several tag helpers specifically for [Bootstrap 3](http://www.getbootstrap.com/).